bkiggen/focusworkspace/README.md

-FOCUS Workspace
+# FOCUS Workspace

 A web presence for the workspace company, FOCUS.
 September 2018

 By Ben Kiggen

-Description
+## Description
 This is a 2-week project spanning units 2.2 and 2.3 in Epicodus' User Interfaces class.
 I was presented with a client's non-technical specs for a website and built a site, attending to each step of the design process.
 This includes creating profiles and stories for main groups of potential users to guide development, hand sketching the layout, wireframing using Adobe xD, prototyping using the same tool, and finally building the site in html, css (with Sass), and javascript (with jQuery).

+##Prerequisites

+Node Package Manager

 ##Setup/Installation Requirements
 See it live @ https://bkiggen.github.io/focusworkspace

 Download it @ https://github.com/bkiggen/focusworkspace

-*Download the .zip file or clone from command line *Open index.html in your chosen browser and/or IDE
+* Download the .zip file or clone from command line
+* Open index.html in your chosen browser and/or IDE

+## Screenshots

 ## Research